naiveJeanne/Final-project/README.md

 ### Hypothesis before running the simulation:
+Since I use MiniMax Theorem to optimize every move instead of going a random move, I think
+1. For 1st move position: When choosing the center position of the board as the opening move, the winning percentage of user would be highest.
+Choosing other positions would lead to relatively lower winning percantage in a round.

-Since I use MiniMax Theorem to optimize every move instead of going a random move, I think there is a linear negative correlation between the losing percentage of the user and the probability of being the first player.
-If there is 50% probability of the user to become the first player, the winning percentage may be 50% as well.
-If 100%, then almost 100% of wining percentage.
-If 0%, then almost 0% of wining percentage.
+2. For probability of being the player1: There is a linear positive correlation between the winning percentage of the user and the probability of being the first player.
+If there is 50% probability of the user to become the first player, the winning percentage may be around 50% as well.
+If 100%, then around 100% of wining percentage.
+If 0%, then around 0% of wining percentage.

 ### Simulation's variables of uncertainty
 The parameter of every round (K,N,P)